tsykoduk/HCRailsDemo/README.md

  * tickersymbol
  * recordtypeid

-After your first sync, your postgres table should look like this (use `\d salesforce.account` in `heroku pg:psql` to view it)
+After your first sync, your Postgres table should look like this (use `\d salesforce.account` in `heroku pg:psql` to view it)

                                                 Table "salesforce.account"
           Column       |            Type             |                            Modifiers